 The majority of community activities are held near the Hall, the children’s play area and the electric BBQ facility.
 There are some picnic benches in this area as well.

 There are two locked gates ( 3.6 metres wide ); one at the northern end and one on the western side.
 These are only opened by prior arrangement.
-There is no parking vehicles in the park.
+Vehicles are not to be left in the park.

 A stand of Pine trees divide the park near an open shelter shed.
 From here the park slopes away forming a natural gully to the boundary.
 In this area on the eastern side there are Flowering Cherry, Pin Oak, Jacaranda, and flowering apple trees.